 Jane A. G. Kise

-Jane A. G. Kise, EdD, is a consultant with extensive experience in professional development for instructional coaching, differentiation, and effective mathematics instruction.
+Jane A. G. Kise, EdD, is an educational presenter with extensive experience in professional development for instructional coaching, differentiation, and effective mathematics instruction.
 Other areas of expertise include leadership development and coaching, strategic planning, team building, and conflict resolution.

 Jane A. G. Kise